Chapter 8: Advanced Techniques

 Leader shares a struggle.

 "Before we start, I want to be honest.
-I'm struggling with prioritization.
+I am struggling with

 Models psychological safety.